chaolongwang/SEEKIN/README.md

 ## 6. Examples

-Here we provide demo of SEEKIN based on data provided in the `example` folder, which include:
+Here we provide demo of SEEKIN based on data provided in the `example/` folder, which include:

 * **Study.10K.vcf.gz**   This file includes genotypes of ~10,000 randomly selected SNP for 50 Chinese and 50 Malays.
-The genotypes were called from off-target data in a WES study using [BEAGLE](https://faculty.washington.edu/browning/beagle/beagle.html) with a reference panel from the 1000 Genome Project.
-This example dataset is highly noisy and is only for illustration purpose.
+The genotypes were called from off-target data in a WES study using [BEAGLE](https://faculty.washington.edu/browning/beagle/beagle.html) with a reference panel from [the 1000 Genomes Project](http://www.internationalgenome.org/).
+This example dataset contains noisy genotype data and is only for illustration purpose.

-* **SGVP.12K.vcf.gz**   This file includes array genotyping data on ~12,000 SNPs, including ~9,000 SNPs overlapping with the Study.10K.vcf.gz file.
-This dataset is a subset of the data from the Singapore Genome Variation Project  [SGVP](http://phg.nus.edu.sg/#) [6].
-This dataset is intended to be the ancestry reference panel for estimating individual-specific allele frequencies for SEEKIN-het.
+* **SGVP.12K.vcf.gz**   This file includes array genotyping data of 268 individuals (Chinese, Malay, and Indian) on ~12,000 SNPs, including ~9,000 SNPs overlapping with the Study.10K.vcf.gz file.
+This dataset is a subset of the Singapore Genome Variation Project  ([SGVP](http://phg.nus.edu.sg/#sgvp)) [6].
+This dataset is intended to be the ancestry reference panel for estimating individual-specific allele frequencies for the SEEKIN-het estimator.

 * **SGVP.RefPC.coord**   This file contains PCA coordinates of the top 10 PCs for the reference individuals in SGVP.12K.vcf.gz.
 This file was generated by the [LASER](http://csg.sph.umich.edu/chaolong/LASER/) software.

 * **Study.onSGVP.PC.coord**   This file contains the top 2 PCs for the study individuals in the SGVP reference ancestry space (`SGVP.RefPC.coord`).
 This file can be prepared using the [LASER](http://csg.sph.umich.edu/chaolong/LASER/) software with either sparse sequence reads or array genotyping data.

-#### 6.1.
+### 6.1.
 SEEKIN-hom: kinship estimation for homogenous samples

 When assuming no population structure, we only need the genotype file of study samples (`Study.10K.vcf.gz`) to estimate kinship using SEEKIN.